 Amex: Blue Business Plus & Business Gold Rewards

-While American Express has several excellent business credit cards, I’d say the two best for spend are American Express® Business Gold Card and The Blue Business℠ Plus Credit Card from American Express, thanks to the bonus points they offer.
+While American Express has several excellent business credit cards, I’d say the two best for spend are the American Express® Business Gold Card and The Blue Business℠ Plus Credit Card from American Express, thanks to the bonus points they offer.

-Return on spend
+Return on spending

 - Airfare purchased directly from airlines